Salmatahlil/census_api/README.md

 7. EMPSZFI_LABEL
    - The size of the company based on how many employees it has.
 The size is given by a range (i.e 1-4 employees).
 8. YEAR
-   - The year of the data
+   - The year of the dataset
 9. FIRMPDEMP
    - Number of employer firms
 10. RCPPDEMP